SLP: Python’s virtualenv

 - There are a number of parameters that you need to supply:.

-: because we are registering a file
+-register: because we are registering a file

-: the wsgi.py file for your project; you can do a absolute path or a relative path, but it's value will change depending on your directory structure.
+project; you can do a absolute path or a relative path, but it’s value

-: this registers it as /user
+-root: this registers it as /user instead

-.
-Only use this for the project sites, as we will only be looking at /django/user
+project sites, as we will only be looking at /django/user

 to grade the homeworks.

--path /home/slp/user/venv-django-1.11/lib/python3.5/site-packages
+-path /home/slp/user/venv-django-1.11/lib/python3.5/site-packages:

-: this is the library path from the previous step.
+this is the library path from the previous step.

-- Thus, a full wsgi-admin command might be one of the following (the first one doesn't have
+- Thus, a full wsgi-admin command might be one of the following (the

-, the second one does):
+-root, the second one does):

 wsgi-admin -register -file mysite/mysite/wsgi.py -path /home/slp/user/venv-django-1.11/lib/python3.5/site-packages